Comparison

 The choice between Lived and StoryWorth often comes down to two questions.

-Does your person prefer talking or writing?
+Does your parent prefer talking or writing?
 Many of the people who would share the most extraordinary stories would never sit down and type them out.
 They are storytellers, not writers.
 For them, a conversation is the natural format — and Lived was designed for exactly that.

 Both Lived and StoryWorth are thoughtful ways to celebrate someone's life and stories.

-Some families do both — a StoryWorth book for the written record and a Lived film to capture the voice, the expressions, and the feeling of being in the room with someone you love.
+Some families do both — a StoryWorth book for the written record, and a Lived film to capture the voice, the expressions, and the feeling of being in the room with someone you love.

 Give someone you love the chance to share theirs.

-Give the gift of a story
+Give the gift of a story $79, one-time.
+No subscription.